-5. Application
+4. Application

 - a.
 Paid sick leave hours will be compensated at an employee's regular rate of pay.
 Paid sick leave hours will not count towards the calculation of overtime. - b.
-All sick leave taken shall reduce the sick leave most recently accrued.
-Employees will be notified of their paid sick leave balances each month on their pay stub or electronic statement, including: - i.
-Accrued paid sick leave since the last notification - ii.
+Employees will be notified of their paid sick leave balances each month on their pay stub or electronic statement, including: - Accrued paid sick leave since the last notification - ii.
 Used paid sick leave since the last notification - iii.
-Current balance of paid sick leave available for use - iv.
-If applicable donations via the shared leave program a.
+Current balance of paid sick leave available for use

+5. Sick Leave Reporting

+- a.
 Employees shall report to their immediate supervisor or designee their need to use sick leave prior to the start of their shift each day of their absence unless otherwise arranged.
-If the leave is foreseeable, employees shall give 10 days' notice, or as early as practicable.
+If the leave is foreseeable, employees shall give 10 days' notice, or as early as practicable. - b.

-6. Sick Leave Reporting

-- b.
 Use of sick leave by non-FLSA exempt employees longer than 3 consecutive work shifts may require verification within 10 calendar days following the first day of leave, with the exception of leave for domestic violence.
-For FLSA exempt employees, use of sick leave may require a certificate from the employee's health care provider, if requested by the Employing Official. - c.
+For FLSA exempt employees, use of sick leave may require a certificate from the employee's health care provider, if requested by the Employing Official.

+c.
 Employees may not use or substitute sick leave when an injury or illness occurs while on previously approved leave or compensatory time.
 Employees may request a change of pre-approved time off prior to the beginning of that leave period if circumstances change.